Settlement Agreement (Out-of-Court) — Quebec

 What to Include in Your Settlement Agreement (Out-of-Court) — Quebec

 Identification of All Parties — Full legal names, complete addresses, and email addresses of all parties.
-If a party is a corporation or partnership, the authorized representative and their title must be identified to ensure proper corporate authority.
+If a party is a corporation or partnership, the authorized representative and their title must be identified to confirm proper corporate authority.

 Date and Place of the Agreement — The date of signing and the place where the agreement is executed establish when the settlement takes effect and help determine the applicable limitation periods.